dannyleall/StockMarketTraderBot/README.md

   - **Purpose:** Create convenient, easily callable functions that can be used throughout the project files.

    ### UtilitiesTestAndExamples.py
   - **Description:** Contains all testing for the utility functions' functionality.
-Also contains all of the examples in the form of a function respective to lessons 7 through 10.
+Also contains all of the examples in the form of a function respective to `lessons 7 through 10`.
-  - **Purpose:** Ensure utility functions work as expected and grasp a better understanding of the ML4T Udacity Coursework.
+  - **Purpose:** Ensure utility functions work as expected and grasp a better understanding of the `ML4T Udacity Coursework`.